-MAGOFFIN HOME STATE HISTORICAL PARK
+MAGOFFIN HOME STATE HISTORIC SITE

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Martin Donell Kohout, "MAGOFFIN HOME STATE HISTORICAL PARK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ghm01), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Martin Donell Kohout, "MAGOFFIN HOME STATE HISTORIC SITE," accessed May 29, 2020, http://www.tshaonline.org/handbook/online/articles/ghm01.